open-source-search/easy-computer-vision/README.md

 NOTE: On Windows, please use following format for the commands:
 1) py -m train
 2) py -m predict --image C:\path\to\image\file.jpg
-... etc. So from bellow instructions, instead of typing a command as "python3 -m train", on Windows, type is as "py -m train".
+... etc. So from below instructions, instead of typing a command as "python3 -m train", on Windows, type it as "py -m train".
 Everything else stays the same.

 # Preparing Images for Training (Labeling Data)